 The 2400 systems have a open back, you can use most generic standard ATX PSU, with or without, the on/off switch and either a 20-pin or 20+4-pin main motherboard power connector, you should be able to buy a compatible power supply from a local, or online computer store.

-HOW to replace the PSU in a Dimension 2400.
+HOW <ADMIN NOTE: Broken link has been removed from this post by Dell> to replace the PSU in a Dimension 2400.

 If my answer was helpful, please use the 'Did this answer the question' and click: YesForum Member since 2001I am not employed by Dell